Christian Bethancourt Player Props: Rays vs. Yankees

-The Tampa Bay Rays and Christian Bethancourt, who went 0-for-3 last time out, battle Jhony Brito and the New York Yankees at Tropicana Field, Friday at 6:40 PM ET.
+After batting .222 with two doubles, two home runs, two walks and five RBI in his past 10 games, Christian Bethancourt and the Tampa Bay Rays face the New York Yankees (who will start Domingo German) at 4:10 PM ET on Saturday.

-In his previous game he had a hitless performance (0-for-3) against the Pirates.
+He had a hitless showing in his last game (0-for-3) against the Pirates.

 Christian Bethancourt Game Info & Props vs. the Yankees